lsechrist/Azure-Elk-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because you can deploy multiple ELK machines for monitoring different blocks of VMs, one Elk server for webservers, one for Databases, one for another block of webservers hosting a different website, etc.

-The playbook implements the following tasks:[Install Elk](ansible/files/install-elk.yml)
+The [Install Elk playbook](ansible/files/install-elk.yml) implements the following tasks:
 - Installs Docker
 - Installs pip
 - Installs the docker module for python